TiphaineV/multiplex-streams/README.md

 # multiplex-streams
-Tihs is the Readme for multiplex streams project.
+This is the Readme for multiplex streams project.